 To mitigate potential confounding variables beyond abstractness, we intentionally choose sentence pairs with similar favorability.
 Notably, when one is given information about a target person, their overall attraction is not solely determined by cumulative favorability of each piece of information.
 Instead, individuals integrate them to construct a representation of the target and form impressions including attraction (e.g., Skowronski & Carlston, 1989).
 We predict that the impact of the expression abstractness (i.e., uncertainty) works predominantly in the latter part of this cognitive process.
 In other words, even when receiving information of equivalent favorability, more concrete information will encourage a more favorable impression of the target person, because it reduces uncertainty of the target.
-Thus, even when controlling for the inherent favorability of the action itself, we expect that profiles expressed with less uncertainty (i.e., more concrete), foster heightened attraction by minimizing uncertainty of the target person.
+Thus, even when controlling for the inherent favorability of the action itself, we expect that profiles expressed more concretely foster heightened attraction by minimizing uncertainty of the target person.

 Participants

-A total of 250 adult native Japanese speakers recruited from a crowdsourcing platform will participate in the survey.
-They will receive points worth 50 Japanese yen each (approximately USD 0.35) for their participation.

-We calculated the required sample size for a paired t-test under the assumption of α = .05 and Cohen’s d = 0.2, and the Two One-Sided Test (TOST; Schuirmann, 1987) using the PowerTOST package (Labes et al., 2024) in R. Under the assumption of α = .05, the margin (Δ) = 0.3, and a standard deviation of 1.0, our analysis showed that 156 and 215 participants, respectively, would suffice to achieve 80% statistical power.
+A total of 250 adult native Japanese speakers recruited from a crowdsourcing platform will participate in the survey in exchange for monetary compensation.
+We calculated the required sample size for a paired t-test under the assumption of α = .05 and Cohen’s d = 0.3, and for the Two One-Sided Test (TOST; Schuirmann, 1987) under the assumption of α = .05, the upper and lower bounds (Δ) = 0.33, and SD of 1.1.
+We used the PowerTOST package (Labes et al., 2024) in R to perform the power analysis for TOST.
+The analyses showed that 71 and 192 participants, respectively, would suffice to achieve 80% statistical power in the t-test and TOST.
 Consequently, we decided to collect data from 250 participants in the preliminary study.
-If we do not have a sufficient number of experimental stimuli (i.e., 20 pairs) as a result of the TOST, we will conduct a non-inferiority test. Δ = 0.3 will be used in the test, as well as in the TOST.
-We will select the rest of the stimuli such that the favorability of the act of the abstract sentence is not inferior to that of the concrete sentence.
-During stimulus selection, we will carefully consider their semantic proximity, as it may impact the perceived consistency of the target person.
+We determined the target effect sizes based on our minimally interested effect size in the preliminary study: Cohen’s d = 0.3.
+The assumed value for SD of favorability ratings, 1.1, was derived from our small pilot study.

 Procedure

 This survey will be conducted online.
 We will develop the experimental program using jsPsych (de Leeuw, 2015).
 Upon providing consent, participants will answer the questionnaire which is divided into two distinct sections, regarding the abstractness of the sentences and the favorability of the depicted acts.
-In the first section, participants will read each aforementioned sentence and evaluate the favorability of the corresponding action.
+In the first section, participants will read each sentence and evaluate the favorability of the corresponding action.
 In the second section, participants will revisit the same sentences and assess the level of abstractness of expression in each.
 Both sections contain four items from the Directed Questions Scale (DQS; Maniaci & Rogge, 2014) which instruct to select a specific number.
 The order of sentences and DQS items will be randomized within each section.
-The survey will take approximately 15 minutes to complete.

 Materials

 We curated 20 different actions in accordance with Japanese cultural norms and subsequently generated six sentences for each action, all of which exhibit semantic similarity.
 Each set comprises one abstract sentence alongside five concrete sentences.
-For instance, consider the abstract sentence: “Usually caring about the parents.”
+For instance, consider the abstract sentence: “Frequently caring about one's parents.”
 This abstract sentence corresponds to five sentences with concrete descriptions of the same action: “Often inviting parents on a trip,” “Sending a birthday present to parents,” “Periodically sending money to parents,” “Frequently visiting parents’ house,” “Maintaining regular contact with parents.”
 All items are listed in the appendix.

 Measures